Meet the Staff

 Zach Taylor, Conservation Director, firstname.lastname@example.org

 Zach Taylor joined Friends in March of 2015.
-Zach has collaborated with Friends since 2010 when he managed and developed the job training program Greencorps Chicago-Calumet.
+Zach has collaborated with FOTFP since 2010 when he managed and developed the job training program Greencorps Chicago-Calumet.
 He is an advocate for ecologically healthy, accessible, and safe forest preserves that are managed by a culturally diverse workforce.
-At Friends, Zach will guide and promote ecological restoration.
-Specifically, his work will focus on Friends’ diverse internship programs and habitat enhancement on forest preserve properties.
+At Friends, Zach guides and manages ecological restoration projects within the forest preserves.
+The core of his work is the management and promotion of Friends’ diverse Conservation Corps programs.
+In 2017, Friends of the Forest Preserves offered paid positions to over 200 Conservation Corps members.

 Douglas Chien, Advocates’ Network Manager, email@example.com